CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Use the key instead of struggling with a word.
 Leslie recommends you keep one finger on the shorthand and the other on the key.
 When you can read 9/10 words reasonably well, try reading the entire sentence a second time before using the key.
 Then spell and say as before.
 When you can read 19/20 words reasonably well, use the [Column Method](#column-method-to-read-difficult-words).

-You may want to make a chart of letters by shape, including preffixes and suffixes, so you can look them up quickly.
+You may want to make a chart of letters by shape, including prefixes and suffixes, so you can look them up quickly.

 Reread each passage until you can read it without referring to the key, pointing to each word so you pay attention.
 It is ok if you inadvertently memorize it, but be sure to look at each word as you say it.